iangrunt/aws-customer-playbook-framework/docs/Compromised_IAM_Credentials.md

 ### Identify any potentially unauthorized IAM user credentials
 1. Open the IAM console.
 1. Choose Users in the navigation pane.
 1. Choose each IAM user from the list, then check under Permissions policies for a policy named `AWSExposedCredentialPolicy_DO_NOT_REMOVE`.
-1. If the user has this attached policy, you must rotate the access keys for the user.
+    * **NOTE**:  If the user has this attached policy, you must rotate the access keys for the user.

 ## Escalation Procedures
 Understand, document, and socialize the following: